-Beyond the coastline lies the Lonsdale Lake Wildlife Reserve, comprising four lakes managed by Parks Victoria.
-These lakes are land locked by private land backing onto the dune system and contain significant environmental values, conservation zones and farming land.
-These important wetlands are part of a current review by the Victorian Government of Ramsar extensions across the Greater Geelong region.
-Due to the connectivity of these environs and their inhabitants, the biolink area including the Lonsdale Lake system has been considered as part of this plan.
+Beyond the coastal Crown land coastline lies the Lonsdale Lake Wildlife Reserve, comprising four lakes managed by Parks Victoria.
+These lakes are land locked by private land backing onto the dune system and contain a significant green break between townships, environmental values, conservation zones and farming land.
+Due to the connectivity of these environs and their inhabitants, the Lonsdale Lake system, extensive dune system and biolink has been considered in developing this Coastal and Marine Management Plan.